Hanumankind: 2024-present: Breakthrough with "Big Dawgs" and debut mixtape

-Cherukat began his career as a professional rapper by performing at NH7 Weekender, which is held in multiple cities and releasing his debut EP Kalari, in 2019.
-Before the release of Kalari, he had released a mixtape consisting of him rapping on YouTube beats, called the 959 Mixtape on Soundcloud and a single "Super Mario", where he rapped over a beat which sampled the video game Super Mario's soundtrack in 2018.
-The name Hanumankind is a portmanteau of the Hindu deity Hanuman and "mankind".
-He initially collabed with Charan Raj and Sanjith Hegde for the song "Maadeva" featuring on the Kannada movie Popcorn Monkey Tiger.
-His song "The Last Dance" is featured on the official soundtrack for the Malayalam-language film Aavesham.

-He gained widespread recognition both with the release of the single and its music video "Big Dawgs", featuring Kalmi, in July 2024.
-The accompanying music video directed by Bijoy Shetty, features Cherukat performing in a classic carnival attraction with motorcycles known as the well of death.
-The video was shot in Ponnani, his hometown district in Kerala state in India.
-He acted in the 2024 Malayalam film, Rifle Club, directed by Aashiq Abu.
+He also acted in the 2024 Malayalam film, Rifle Club, directed by Aashiq Abu.
 In 2025, he released his song "Run It Up", which features chenda drums in its instrumental, and performed the song at Netflix's 2025 Tudum event.
 He performed the single "Holiday" on the Colors Show and headlined the "OTW Tour" in support of his debut mixtape, Monsoon Season, in the summer of 2025.
+On July 17, 2025, before his debut mixtape release, Cherukat was featured on "Victory Lap Three" by Skepta, Fred Again, and PlaqueBoyMax.
 Monsoon Season released on July 25, 2025, featuring guest appearances from Denzel Curry, Roisee, ASAP Rocky, Rudy Mukta and Maxo Kream and production from longtime collaborators Parimal Shais and Kalmi.
-On November 22, 2025, Cherukat will make his second appearance at Rolling Loud, but it will be in his home country, India, where he will be performing alongside other notable names within the music scene and industry, it will also be his first headlining Rolling Loud performance.
+On November 22, 2025, Cherukat made his second appearance at Rolling Loud in his home country, India, where he performed alongside other notable names within the music scene and industry; it was also his first headlining Rolling Loud performance.

+Hanumankind collaborated with Indian composer Shashwat Sachdev for the soundtrack of the 2025 Hindi film Dhurandhar, on which he was featured on two tracks, "Dhurandhar (Title Track)" alongside Jasmine Sandlas and Sudhir Yaduvanshi, and "Ez-Ez" alongside Diljit Dosanjh.

+In April 2026, it was announced that Hanumankind would contribute to the soundtrack of the second season of the Netflix animated series Devil May Cry, entitled "See U in Hell" alongside Papa Roach, which released on May 7.
+In the same month, he was featured in GQ India's list of "Most Influential Young Indians of 2026".
+During the 2026 Delhi Jantar Mantar protests, he joined the Sansad Chalo March to show his solidarity with the protestors and their cause.